-If a jogger is running with headphones on and loud music prevents them from being aware of their surroundings, they could be found partially responsible in the event they are struck by an automobile.
+If running with headphones on and loud music prevents one from being aware of their surroundings, they can find partial responsibility even when struck by an automobile.
 The jogger shares in the responsibility for the accident, because had they acted reasonably under the circumstances the accident would not have occurred.
-The jogger’s recovery for their injuries is proportionally reduced by their share of fault for the accident.
+The jogger’s recovery for their injuries proportionally reduces by their share of fault for the accident.

 Types of Recoverable Damages

-Noneconomic damages, like emotional damages, pain, and suffering, loss of consortium, or mental anguish are examples of noneconomic damages that may be recoverable as additional damages when a person suffers a physical injury.
+Non-economic damages that may be recoverable as additional damages when a person suffers a physical injury.
+This includes:

 Economic damages include actual losses from loss of work and cost of medical care and treatment.
-Medical costs like prescriptions, doctors’ visits, ambulance services, rehabilitation services, therapy services, transportation to and from the medical provider, blood work and imaging tests, acupuncture, and other pain management methods may all be recoverable as a part of a claim for personal injuries.
-In certain circumstances, when the injuries are severe, future medical costs may be recovered in anticipation of future treatment for certain injuries.
+Medical costs like prescriptions, doctors’ visits, ambulance services, rehabilitation services, therapy services, transportation to and from the medical provider, blood work and imaging tests, acupuncture, and also, other pain management methods may all be recoverable as a part of a claim for personal injuries.
+In certain circumstances, when severe injuries, future medical costs can recover in anticipation of future treatment for certain injuries.

 Call a Boulder City Personal Injury Attorney

-To learn about personal injury claims in Nevada and the injuries that are compensable in your case, contact a Boulder City personal injury lawyer to discuss your case and ability to recover damages for your injuries.
-Call a Boulder City personal injury attorney to schedule a consultation and seek compensation.
+Want to learn about personal injury claims in Nevada and the injuries that are commensurable in your case?
+Contact a Boulder City personal injury lawyer to discuss your case and ability to recover damages for your injuries.
+Lastly, call a Boulder City personal injury attorney to schedule a consultation and seek compensation.